Walter Davis, PhD History of Art, The Ohio State University

 About

 I am an historian of China and Japan’s early modern and modern visual arts who is particularly interested in their historical intertwining and mutual development.
 After studying classical languages and philosophy as an undergraduate, I completed an MA in East Asian Art History at the University of Kansas under the supervision of Marsha Haufler and a PhD in History of Art at the Ohio State University under the supervision of Julia F. Andrews.
 My graduate training focused on premodern and 20th-century Chinese painting and calligraphy, premodern Japanese painting, and the Buddhist art of South, Inner, and East Asia.
-Before I began teaching at the University of Alberta in 2007, I studied at Nanjing University in China, taught English in Japan, conducted dissertation research under Hiromitsu Kobayashi at Sophia University in Tokyo, and taught at Ohio University and Lewis & Clark College in the United States.
+Before I began teaching at the University of Alberta in 2007, I studied at Nanjing University in China, taught English in Kobe, Japan, conducted dissertation research under Hiromitsu Kobayashi at Sophia University in Tokyo, and taught at Ohio University and Lewis & Clark College in the United States.

 Research